 As a matter of fact, the very term hypogeum translates to ‘underground’ in Greek, and as such Hypogeum of Hal Saflieni goes down to a depth of more than 30 ft below ground.
 And the surprising part is – this herculean task was painstakingly achieved by only the rudimentary technology available to Stone Age people.

-The extraordinary part is – these levels were entirely hewn and the excavated by using pretty rudimentary equipment, including chert, flint and obsidian tools and antlers.
-And moreover, in spite of the massive nature of their underground project, the Stone Age engineers didn’t forget to use practical elements, like strategic opening along the upper-level for induction of natural light into the middle chambers.
+The extraordinary part is – these levels were entirely hewn and excavated by using pretty rudimentary equipment, including chert, flint, and obsidian tools and antlers.
+And moreover, in spite of the massive nature of their underground project, the Stone Age engineers didn’t forget to use practical elements, like strategic opening along the upper level for the induction of natural light into the middle chambers.
 However, beyond such natural lighting ‘windows’, the occupants surely also had measures for artificial lighting in the lower spatial zones of the subterranean Neolithic temple.